 Bake for 1 hour and 50 minutes or until a skewer inserted comes out clean.
 Turn twice during cooking for even colour (if you find the top is over-browning, you can place a loose sheet of foil or baking paper on top).

-Allow the cake to cool in the tin for 30 minutes, then release the sides of the spring form tin and let the cake completely cool.
+Allow the cake to cool in the tin for 30 minutes.
+Run a knife around the inside of the tin before releasing the sides, then let the cake completely cool.
 You can bake the cake up to 8 weeks prior to Christmas, stored in an airtight container in the fridge.

 Serve on a plate or cake stand and decorate with some Christmas trimmings.

 Note: I like to make individual plum puddings from this recipe.
 Line or grease large size muffin tins or you can use silicon (which makes it easy to remove).
 Fill to the top and press the mixture into the cups.
 Bake for approximately 45 - 50 minutes.
 Makes approximately 14 muffins.
 Allow to completely cool before removing.
 Store as above.
 Also suitable to freeze for up to 6 months.
 Serve with this delicious Caramel Sauce or my Dairy-free Custard.

 The orange is a fruit from the citrus family.
 Orange zest is the finely grated skin from the outside of the orange but doesn't include the white pith which is bitter.
 The skin contains the orange oil which gives a stronger flavour when added to cooking.
 Use organic and locally grown if possible, scrub orange skin before using.